Usulism: Taqlid

 An important tenet of Usuli doctrine is Taqlid or "imitation", i.e. the acceptance of a religious ruling in matters of worship and personal affairs from someone regarded as a higher religious authority (e.g. an 'ālim) without necessarily asking for the technical proof.
-These higher religious authorities can be known as a "source of imitation" (Arabic marja taqlid مرجع تقليد, Persian marja) or less exaltedly as an "imitated one" (Arabic مقلَد muqallad).
+These higher religious authorities can be known as a "source of imitation" (Arabic مرجع تقليد marja taqlid, Persian marja) or less exaltedly as an "imitated one" (Arabic مقلَد muqallad).
 However, his verdicts are not to be taken as the only source of religious information and he can be always corrected by other muqalladeen (the plural of muqallad) which come after him.
 Obeying a deceased muqallad is forbidden in Usuli.

-Taqlid has been introduced by scholars who felt that Quranic verses and traditions were not enough and that ulama were needed not only to interpret the Quran and Sunna but to make "new rulings to respond to new challenges and push the boundaries of Shia law in new directions."
+Taqlid has been introduced by scholars who felt that alongside Quranic verses and traditions like ahadith the use of ijtihad should also be highly used and that ulama were needed not only to interpret the Quran and Sunna but also use reasoning and therefore "new rulings to respond to new challenges and push the boundaries of Shia law in new directions."